philipturner/opencl-metal-stdlib/README.md

 # OpenCL Metal Stdlib

-> Note: This is a work in progress; please don't use the header in production code yet.
+> Note: The first release will come soon; please don't use the header in production code yet.

 A header for accessing functions from the Metal Standard Library inside OpenCL code.